 The German Radio Philharmonic Orchestra is the most recently formed German radio symphony orchestra.
 Created in 2007 following the merger of the Saarbrücken Radio Symphony Orchestra (SR) and the Radio Orchestra Kaiserslautern (SWR), two of ARD’s tradition-steeped ensembles, the orchestra has quickly made a name for itself and earned its place among the renowned German radio orchestras.
 Besides the vocal pieces, programme highlights include the classical-romantic repertoire as well as music from the 20th and 21st centuries.
 Commissioned works and German first performances by Andris Dzenitis, Dai Fujikura, Philippe Manoury, Robert HP Platz, Erkki-Sven Tüür and Xiaogang Ye extend the repertoire to contemporary orchestral works.

 Since the 2011/12 season, Briton Karel Mark Chichon has been Principal Conductor.
-He took over the conductor’s lectern from Christoph Poppen who had held the position of Principal Conductor since the creation of the orchestra in 2007.
+His contract has been renewed until 2017.
+He succeeded Christoph Poppen who had held the position of Principal Conductor since the creation of the orchestra in 2007.
 Stanislaw Skrowaczewski has been connected with the orchestra as the Principal Guest Conductor for many years.

-The German Radio Philharmonic Orchestra gives around 70 concerts per season in Saarbrücken and Kaiserslautern, but also in the greater area where the three countries Germany, France and Luxembourg meet (Greater Region of SaarLorLux), as well as in Rhineland-Palatinate.
+The German Radio Philharmonic Orchestra gives around 75 concerts per season in Saarbrücken and Kaiserslautern, but also in the greater area where the three countries Germany, France and Luxembourg meet (Greater Region of SaarLorLux), as well as in Rhineland-Palatinate.
 The orchestra also performs concert series in Karlsruhe, Mainz and Metz.
-In the 2012/13 season, it has been invited to perform at the Heidelberger Frühling festival, the music festival Musikfestspiele Saar, the RheinVokal festival, the Moselle Music Festival.
+It has once again been invited to perform at festivals such as the music festival Musikfestspiele Saar, the RheinVokal festival or the Moselle Music Festival.
 It will also be making debut performances at the European Church Music Festival in Schwäbisch-Gmünd and at the Besançon International Music Festival.
 The orchestra toured Switzerland (2008), China (2009), Japan (2011) and South Korea (2012).
 In autumn 2014, the orchestra will embark on its second tour of South Korea, followed by a concert in Shanghai.

 The concerts are broadcast either as part of the Saarländischer Rundfunk (Saarland Broadcasting) or the Südwestrundfunk (Southwest Broadcasting) radio programmes, or by the European Broadcasting Union.
 On the television, the German Radio Philharmonic Orchestra can be seen in SR/SWR television programmes, as well as on the ARTE culture channel.

-With its educational project “Classical music comes to school” (Klassik macht Schule), a range of children’s concerts, family concerts and various music promotion projects, the German Radio Philharmonic Orchestra is committed to attracting the younger audience, a field in which it is experiencing growing success.
+With its educational project “Classical music comes to school” – a range of children’s concerts, family concerts and various music promotion projects – the German Radio Philharmonic Orchestra is committed to attracting the younger audience.